Gay Heritage finds laughs, history, no "home"

 In the world of queer, in other words, college-educated professional white gay male actors from Alberta are decidedly "1st world" in the geography of pain, exclusion, angst, discrimination, and alienation these others suffer so much worse.
 E.g. Try a google search on the twin concepts of "transgender+feminism".
 It will produce a catalogue of angry, often cataclysmic conference on whether the two words can even be uttered together in a single breath with moral honesty.

 Production values that shine : This show is painfully rich in theatrics and themes.
-"To further our claims of legitimacy!" is the spoken and underlying leitmotif
+"To further our claims of legitimacy!" is the spoken and underlying leitmotif.

 The primary drama is a spare set using a dozen or more oak spindle-back chairs.
 These are hustled to-&-fro, up-&-down, back-&-forth across the set.
 The actors plop in the chairs and do spin-about 90-degree flips left-to-right and back again as they switch from one character's voice to another.
 These are snatches of dialogue with others from their personal biography or maybe point out in rapid-fire staccato voce some historical note of pertinence.

-The songs and medleys arranged by Mr. Kushnir are invariably clever, tight, tuneful and wonderfully harmonized, mostly cappella.
+The songs and medleys arranged by Mr. Kushnir are invariably clever, tight, tuneful and wonderfully harmonized, mostly a cappella.
 The troupe's best outing was a roll call of gay causes and related tunes over the years in a montage including bits re: Act Up; Fight Back, Fight AIDS; "Seasons of Love" (from Rent), even Mylie Cyrus's current shrill offering "Wrecking Ball".

 To claim one performer superior to another would be unfair.
 Each of Messrs.
 Atkins, Dunn and Kushnir have a season in the sun where they shine.
 While Atkins perhaps is the most versatile with his catalogue of voice and accent changes, Kushnir's dramatic songsmithing and emotive diary sequences grabbed even more.
 But Dunn's concluding Irish lament found many a tear right before the final thunderous applause at show's end.